jcnelson/poxl/citycoin-prd.md

 ### Purpose and Scope

-Starting with the two pilot cities of Miami and San Francisco, fairly launch a CityCoin for each that can be "mined" by spending Stacks tokens, as well as locked ("Stacked") to generate yield in Stacks tokens.
+Starting with the city of Miami, fairly launch a CityCoin that can be "mined" by spending Stacks tokens, as well as locked ("Stacked") to generate yield in Stacks tokens.

-As miners compete to mint new CityCoins, a portion of the Stacks tokens that miners spend are deposited into a custodied wallet on the Stacks blockchain, and available for the city leaders to take control of at any time.
+As miners compete to mint new CityCoins, a portion of the Stacks tokens that miners spend are deposited into a custodied Stacks wallet, and available for the city leaders to take control of at any time.

 There are no time restrictions for city leaders to take control of the funds, nor any usage restrictions for city leaders to decide how the funds should be spent.